Public Relations Internships

-Once you’ve found an approved internship you must complete the online application form found below.
+Once you’ve found an approved internship in public relations you must complete the online application form found below.
 After the PR internship coordinator approves your internship application, the JMC scheduler will email you instructions on how to register for the internship course.
 All summer internships are listed in the Summer III session, but your reporting obligations begin when the internship begins.

 If you have questions, see the internship coordinator.
 Internships can be valuable tools for future jobs.
 Take them seriously, show up with a positive attitude, and do a good job.